stakater/IngressMonitorController/README.md

 *Note*: Before applying rbac.yaml, You need to modify the namespace in the `RoleBinding` subjects section to the namespace you want to apply rbac.yaml to.

-#### Using 1 Ingress Monitor Controller for all namespaces
+#### Running Ingress Monitor Controller in for a single namespace

-By default the controller watches in the `default` namespace.
-If you want to use 1 instance of Ingress Monitor Controller for your cluster, you can follow 1 of the steps below:
+By default the controller watches in all namespaces.
+If you want to use Ingress Monitor Controller for a specific namespace in your cluster, you can follow 1 of the steps below:

 ##### Via Helm Chart

-Set `watchNamespace` to `null` in `values.yaml` before applying the helm chart and the controller will then watch in all namespaces.
+Set `watchNamespace` to `<namespace-name>` in `values.yaml` before applying the helm chart and the controller will then watch in that namespace.

 ##### Via Kubernetes Manifests

-Apply the manifests located under `deployments/kubernetes/examples/watch-all-namespaces/` in any namespace and then the deployed controller will watch in all namespaces.
+Add environment variable `KUBERNETES_NAMESPACE` in `deployments/kubernetes/manifests/deployment.yaml` and set its value to the namespace you want to watch in.
+After that, apply the manifests located under `deployments/kubernetes/examples/watch-all-namespaces/` in any namespace.
+The deployed controller will now watch only that namespace.

 ### Helm Charts

-Or alternatively if you configured `helm` on your cluster, you can deploy the controller via helm chart located under `kubernetes/chart` folder.
+If you configured `helm` on your cluster, you can deploy the controller via helm chart located under `kubernetes/chart` folder.

 ## Adding support for a new Monitor